 Port Barre is a very small town located in the state of Louisiana.
 With a population of 1,752 people and just one neighborhood, Port Barre is the 187th largest community in Louisiana.

-Because occupations involving physical labor dominate the local economy, Port Barre is generally considered to be a blue-collar town.
-40.91% of the Port Barre workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Port Barre, you'll notice that it is more blue-collar than most other communities in America.
+40.91% of Port Barre’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Port Barre is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Port Barre who work in sales jobs (15.70%), food service (14.34%), and healthcare suport services (6.18%).

 Being a small town, Port Barre does not have a public transit system used by locals to get to and from work.

-Port Barre ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 3.19% of people over 25 have a college degree.
+In terms of college education, Port Barre ranks among the least educated cities in the nation, as only 3.19% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Port Barre in 2022 was $17,306, which is low income relative to Louisiana and the nation.
 This equates to an annual income of $69,224 for a family of four.
 However, Port Barre contains both very wealthy and poor people as well.